sgclasher/agentblueprint/README.md

 ---

 **📞 Ready for Enterprise Deployment**: The platform successfully combines technical demonstration, strategic planning tools, comprehensive business intelligence collection, and secure user authentication, providing a sophisticated foundation for enterprise AI transformation planning.
-With the addition of the Value Selling Framework-based profile system and complete authentication infrastructure, the platform now captures the depth of business intelligence needed for strategic decision-making while providing immediate value through automated timeline generation and opportunity analysis.
+With the addition of the structured business intelligence profile system and complete authentication infrastructure, the platform now captures the depth of business intelligence needed for strategic decision-making while providing immediate value through automated timeline generation and opportunity analysis.

 **🔐 Authentication Status**: Complete Supabase integration with user management, encrypted credential storage, and enterprise-grade security features.